Wetworks (comics): Publication history

 Originally intended as one of the core Image Comics launch titles in 1992, the series was put on hiatus until 1994 due to the death of Portacio's sister.
 After re-solicitation by Image (through Jim Lee's Wildstorm imprint), the original series ran for 43 issues, from 1994–1998.
-The first 3 issues were collected as a trade paperback in 1996 from Image Comics/Wildstorm.
+The first 3 issues were collected as a trade paperback in 1996 from Image Comics / WildStorm Productions.

 A relaunch of the same title began in 2006 by writer Mike Carey and creator Whilce Portacio.
 It follows the original team leader, Dane, as he and Mother One form a new Wetworks team to continue combating supernatural forces.
 As of issue #10 the creative team changed to writer J. M. DeMatteis and artists Joel Gomez and Trevor Scott, with Portacio remaining on as cover artist.
 The new series was cancelled with issue #15.

 Wetworks reappeared as one of the one-shots in Wildstorm: Armageddon, but it was not one of the series restarted following the World's End events.

 Plot

 Wetworks is a covert operations team in the Wildstorm Universe, designated Team 7, led by Colonel Jackson Dane, who was a member of the original Team 7.
 In issue #1 of the series, Team 7 was sent on a (suicide) mission by International Operations' (I/O) Director Miles Craven.
 The mission was to enter a terrorist enclave on the Raanes Peninsula (Eastern Europe) and extract a biological agent the terrorists had in their possession.
 Once the team reached the target, they found out that someone had raided the enclave before them.
-While investigating, the team found several big transparent tubes containing some kind of golden fluid.
+While investigating, the team found several big transparent tubes containing a golden fluid.
 At that moment, the explosives they were carrying were activated by remote control, displaying a ten-minute countdown.
-That was when the team knew they were double crossed.
+The team realizes they have been double-crossed.